-The ORMF is a set of interrelated tools and processes that are used to identify, assess, measure, monitor and remediate operational risks.
-Its components have been designed to operate together to provide a comprehensive approach to managing the Bank's most material operational risks.
-ORMF components include the setup of the 1st and 2nd LoD as well as roles and responsibilities for the Operational Risk management process and appropriate independent challenge, the Group's approach to setting Operational Risk appetite and adhering to it, the Operational Risk type and control taxonomies, the minimum standards for Operational Risk management processes including tools, independent governance, and the Bank's Operational Risk capital model.
+The Operational risk management framework (ORMF) is a set of interrelated tools and processes that are used to identify, assess, measure, monitor and remediate the bank's operational risks.
+Its components have been designed to operate together to provide a comprehensive but risk-based approach to managing the bank's most material operational risks.
+ORMF components include the Group's approach to setting and adhering to operational risk appetite, the operational risk type and control taxonomies, the minimum standards for operational risk management processes including tools, and the bank's operational risk capital model.